StellarStack/Stellar-Ai-Chat-MERN-Template/README.md

 ## 🚀 Quick Start: From Zero to Production in 15 Minutes

 Welcome!
-You're about to deploy your very own AI-powered chat application to the cloud.
+You're about to deploy your very own AI-powered chat application to the Nexlayer.
 By the end of this tutorial, you'll have a live website that anyone can visit and chat with AI.

 ### What You're Building